Thomas-de-Bock/TarEmu/README.md

  # TarEmu
- An Atari2600 Emulator written in C++
+ Emulator for the Atari 2600 VCS written in C++.

  # Usage
  ## Normal Use